 We only use one or two chipotles at a time because we’ve found that they can be wicked little things, so we always put the remaining chipotles in a small container and keep them in the freezer for later.
 They keep well for several months.

 Hummus is a staple around our house, and for years I’ve used it as a condiment on sandwiches rather than mayonnaise or mustard.
 I’ll slather it in a whole wheat pita or on a whole wheat bagel, then add alfalfa sprouts and sliced avocado, and I’ve got lunch.
 And of course we also use it as an appetizer with pita chips and fresh vegetables.
-This spicy hummus recipe is one of Michael’s favorites.
+This spicy chipotle hummus recipe is one of Michael’s favorites.

 [Updated January 6, 2011.]